acbrandao/Javascript/README.md

 <img align="right" width="250" src="https://github.com/acbrandao/templates/blob/master/img/javascript.png">
 This folder has an assorted collection of Javascript utilities and sample files.Most ly this is a collection of Javascript snippets that I find useful.
+Like what you see? :thumbsup: **share the love with some git stars :star: **

 ## Installation